rhysd/vim-color-spring-night/README.md

 |-------------------------------------|-----------------------------|
 | ![Vim script on Vim (8bit color)][] | ![Go on Vim (8bit color)][] |

-If you want to see more code, please visit [demo page site][].
+If you want to see more code, please visit the [demo page site][demo].

-Or you can also see [the preview on vimcolors.com](https://vimcolors.com/626/spring-night/dark).

 ## Installation